cs329e-spring2026/snippets/guides/gcp-project-setup.md

     * Time range: Custom range
     * From: Accept the default, which should be today's date
     * To: No end date
-    * Projects: Select your GCP project from the drop-down menu
+    * Projects: Select your GCP project from the drop-down menu or leave it as 'All Projects' if you can't select it
     * Services: All services (1795)
     * Uncheck 'Savings programs'
     * Uncheck 'Other savings'